software-students-fall2024/3-python-package-wear/README.md

 ## Contributing

-If you'd like to contribute to the project, follow these steps to sset up the development enviroment and get started:
+If you'd like to contribute to the project, follow these steps to set up the development enviroment and get started:

 #### 1. Clone the Repository:
 ```